Chinese New Year 2020 – What You Need to Know

 Speaking of luck, be sure to avoid any unlucky words.
 One of the most common examples of an unlucky word in Chinese culture is ‘death’.
 Saying this word during the celebrations of the Chinese New Year is believed to lead to death.

 This is the last thing you want happening to you as visiting a hospital will bring you illness if done during this time period.
-This also applies to taking any medicines, and some people will go as far as to break their medicine pots in order to ward away any negative spirits that may wish to curse them with sickness.
+This also applies to take any medicines, and some people will go as far as to break their medicine pots in order to ward away any negative spirits that may wish to curse them with sickness.

 Why is Chinese New Year important?

-As we learn more about Chinese New Year, you may still have some questions.
+As we learn more about the Chinese New Year, you may still have some questions.
 Why is Chinese New Year important?
 Why don’t we all just celebrate New Year at the same time?
 The truth is that many in China do celebrate New Year on December 31st/January 1st.
 However, they will also take part in a more traditional celebration when they enter into the year of a new Zodiac.

 It’s important that all cultures retain aspects of their ancestors, especially in relation to traditions.
 The Chinese New Year 2020 is an opportunity, among other things, to respect the past and pay homage to the generations that have come before us.